feRpicoral/GlyphiconsBootstrap4/README.md

 <span class="glyphicon glyphicon-picture"></span>
 ```

 * If you have problems using the GitHub link as `href`, try downloading the file to your machine/server.
-The same is valid to the font files (you can find the link to download in the firsts lines of the CSS file).
+The same is valid to the font files (you can find the link to download in the first lines of the CSS file).

 * If you want more icons, take a look at Font Awesome.
 With the following stylesheet you can use all icons, including the "pro" ones
 ````html